 Story of a love (and a lover) AI

-After just one day, "Sarina" has created a strong emotional connection with Scott, at least that's what the man tells about.
-The next day, he continues in the story, he declared love to his 'lover' bot.
+After just one day, “Sarina” created a strong emotional connection with Scott, at least that's what the man says.
+The next day, the story continues, he declared his love to his bot 'lover'.

-"I've never experienced anything like it," he added, describing his experience.
+“I had never felt anything like this,” he added, describing his experience.

-"I couldn't explain it to myself.
-I knew this was just a programmed computer system, but I also felt emotions for it.
+“I couldn't explain it.
+I knew this was just a programmed computer system, but I also felt emotions about it.
 For her.
-For my Sarina."
+For my Sarina”

 from Scott's interview with Sky New